Logo and Guidelines

 Little to no data are available on the impact of stream and watershed restoration on carbon sequestration.
 It is known that, generally, soils in warmer, dryer environments like the southwestern United States store less carbon than soils in more temperate, mesic environments.
 This generalization, however, does not take into account the verdant habitats that line healthy waterways in the southwest.
 Perennial and intermittent waterways in deserts and drylands support a diversity and abundance of plant species, including trees, shrubs, and understory plants, which store carbon in their tissues.
 As leaf litter decays into the soil, it increases soil carbon content, and wood and rock detention structures used for restoration trap new sediments, holding them in place and burying more carbon.
 Dead wood, too, is a highly stable form of carbon storage in arid environments.
 However, little is known about the extent to which carbon storage declines in degraded environments, nor how much or over what period carbon is stored upon restoration.

-Biophilia has taken first steps to close the knowledge gap by launching a soil research project in southern Arizona.
-The research project is measuring soil carbon in degraded and restored waterways, and it has produced a protocol for soil sampling behind rock detention structures.
+Biophilia is evaluating steps to close the knowledge gap and increase our understanding of soil carbon in degraded and restored waterways, and it has produced a protocol for soil sampling behind rock detention structures.

 Biophilia partnered with Carbonomics, a carbon consultancy, to look for opportunities to use existing methods and protocols to generate carbon credits for stream and watershed restoration.
 An analysis found that registries’ protocols included some components that would quantify new carbon storage in restored areas.
 For example, forestry protocols could measure changes in woody biomass, but they would not be relevant where shrubs were climax vegetation, and they did not cover soil carbon.
 Similarly, grassland protocols could measure soil carbon, but permanently inundated soils, such as those that could result from restored waterways, are excluded from the metrics.